FurkanPal/weather_alert/README.md

 ## Script Overview

-- **OpenWeatherMap API Endpoint**: The script uses the One Call API endpoint (`https://api.openweathermap.org/data/2.5/onecall`) to fetch weather data for a specific location.
+- **AccuWeather API Endpoint**: The script uses the forecast API endpoint (`http://dataservice.accuweather.com/forecasts/v1/hourly/1hour/{location}`) to fetch weather data for a specific location.

 - **Twilio Integration**: If rain is predicted within the next 12 hours, the script sends an SMS alert using Twilio.
 Ensure you have sufficient Twilio credits or balance to send SMS messages.

-- **Nominatim Api**: This api will pull your location latitude and longitude `weather_params` dictionary to specify the location check where ever you are the weather.
+- **Nominatim Api**: This api will pull your location `query_params` dictionary to specify the location to check the weather where ever you are.
 You can also adjust other parameters such as `exclude` to include or exclude specific weather data (e.g., current weather, minutely forecast, daily forecast).

 ## Customization